High DPI Displays

 Note: Non-integer scale factors may cause significant scaling/painting artifacts.

-Qt::AA_DisableHighDpiScaling, introduced in Qt 5.6, turns off all scaling.
-This is intended for applications that need to use actual window system coordinates, regardless of environment variables.
+Qt::AA_DisableHighDpiScalingapplication attribute, introduced in Qt 5.6, turns off all scaling.
+This is intended for applications that require actual window system coordinates, regardless of environment variables.
 This attribute takes priority over Qt::AA_EnableHighDpiScaling.

-QT_DEVICE_PIXEL_RATIO, which could be set to a numerical scale factor or
+QT_DEVICE_PIXEL_RATIOenvironment variable, that you could set to a numerical scale factor or

-In order to get an application designed for low DPI values running on a high resolution monitors quickly, consider one of the scaling options (let the application run as DPI Unaware on Windows or set the environment variable
+To get an application designed for low DPI values running on high resolution monitors quickly, consider one of the following:

-"1".
-These options may incur some scaling or painting artifacts, though.
+However, these options may result in some scaling or painting artifacts.

-In the longer term, the application should be adapted to run unmodified:
+In the long term, the application should be adapted to run unmodified:

 - Always use the qreal versions of the QPainter drawing API.

-- Size windows and dialogs in relation to the screen size.
+- Size windows and dialogs in relation to the corresponding screen size.

-- Replace hard-coded sizes in layouts and drawing code by values calculated from font metrics or screen size.
+- Replace hard-coded sizes in layouts and drawing code with values calculated from font metrics or screen size.